 k.
 Delete peaks – this deletes selected peaks.
 The shading on the remaining peaks is changed to reflect any change in the maximum after deletion.

 l.
 Clear peaks – this deletes all the peaks in the map peak list; they are also removed from the crystal structure drawing plot.

-This gives the list of reflections used in a Pawley refinement and can only be seen if the phase type is ‘Pawley’ (see General).
+This gives the list of reflections used in a Pawley refinement and they can only be seen if the ‘Do Pawley refinement’ flag is set (see General).